population-research/uganda-covid/response/wber_response.md

 round.”
 This makes it very difficult to interpret Table 5; why not use engagement in agricultural production from the 2019/20 UNPS data?
 At the least, I’d like to see the authors justify making this variable dynamic in more specific detail.

+    **Response:** To address the issues of interpretation, we now provide separate results for households that were in agriculture or those that were not in agriculture before Covid (the two left columns of Figure TK).
+    With the move to using all survey rounds, we also show the results equivalent to the original table, where we interact agricultural status in prior round with survey indicators (in effect allowing households to change status).
+    We discuss the updated results in the Agricultural vs. Non-Agricultural Households section.

 7. The authors’ choices about how to define short-run, medium-run and non-lockdown are unclear.
 Based on Figure 1, it’s hard to understand why period